Protecting Our Clients’ Freedom and Reputation Against Sexual Assault Charges

 Because of the severe consequences that accompany sexual assault convictions, it is in your best interest to have a skilled criminal defense attorney on your side who can fight aggressively to protect your freedom.

-Our criminal defense attorney has comprehensive experience handling sex assault charges.
+Our Houston sexual assault lawyer has comprehensive experience handling sex assault charges.
 Contact our Houston law offices and ask to schedule a meeting to discuss your needs.

 What Legal Elements Must Be Proven in a Sexual Assault Case?